4-en/sdl2-engine/README.md

 - `RotatingSquare`: An example drawable component that renders a rotating square.
 - `Input`: A static class to handle user input such as keyboard and mouse events.
 - `Engine`: The main class that initializes SDL2, handles game loops, and manages updates and rendering.
+- `Physics`: Uses different Components like PhysicsBody and Colliders to move GameObjects and solve collisions.
+- `Assets`: Loadable Assets like Textures or Sounds that can be used in Components.

 ## How to Use